CodePushGo/website/src/content/blog/en/integrity-checks-for-capacitor-updates.md

     -   Configure automatic rollbacks for failed updates.
     -   Use CodePushGo's analytics dashboard to monitor update performance and statistics.

-Following these practices will help you maintain secure OTA updates for Capacitor apps.
+Following these practices will help you maintain secure OTA updates for React Native apps.